kinni-yya/Class-Connect-List/README.md

     - edit
     - delete
     - archive
-#### 3. NOTE - contains the announcements of each class and its processes
+#### 3. NOTES - contains the announcements of each class and its processes
     Class Officer Privileges
       - create announcement
       - edit announcement